-Due to the ease of access, It’s the most popular spot in the Italian Dolomites and it also marks the start of the popular 118 kilometre long
+Due to the ease of access, it’s the most popular spot in the Italian Dolomites and it also marks the start of the popular 142 kilometre long traverse Alta Via 1.

 The majority of people who visit the lake, only go as far as the boat jetty located only 100 meters away from the carpark, but if you want to escape the crowds and dip your toes into the world of hiking, this beginner trek is for you!